12626538/DL02/BLOGPOST.md

     <img src="gvp-pytorch/schematic.png" style="margin:0" alt>
 </p>
 <p align="center">
     <em>Figure 1.</em> Schematic of the original geometric vector perceptron (GVP) as described in Jing et al. (2020) (top) and the modified GVP presented in Jing et al. 2021 (bottom).
-The original vector nonlinearity (in red) has been replaced with vector gating (in blue), allowing information to propagate from the scalar channels to the vector channels.
+The original vector non-linearity (in red) has been replaced with vector gating (in blue), allowing information to propagate from the scalar channels to the vector channels.
 Circles denote row- or element-wise operations.
 The modified GVP is the core module in the equivariant GNN.
 </p>

-## Strengths and Points of Improvement
+## 2. Strengths and Points of Improvement

 <!-- Exposition of its weaknesses/strengths/potential which triggered your group to come with a response. -->

 <!-- #BEGIN NOTES#